xk-io/xk-io.github.io/_posts/2014-04-02-efficient-reorgs-on-state-based-cryptonets.md

 author: Max Kaye
 date:   2014-04-02
 categories: state reorg cryptonet marketcoin
+summary: Thoughts on how to reorganize a blockchain under certain non-bitcoin conditions.
 ---

 Every [PoW](https://xk.io/glos/pow) driven cryptonet has a state.
 The state of Bitcoin (and forks) is the particular set of Unspent Transaction Outputs (UTXOs) at the time - essentially the set of all Bitcoin able to be spent.

 When a new block arrives, the usual process to update the state is simple: